pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 ```

 ##### config-aliases
-- The bulk config tool generates substitution names, however sometimes you wish to simplify them or reuse existing environment variables.
+- The bulk config tool generates substitution names.
+However, there might be times you wish to simplify them or reuse existing environment variables.

-Example: Renaming the Administrator's substitution name to leverage the common PING_IDENTITY_PASSWORD environmental variable.
+Example: Rename the Administrator's substitution name using the PING_IDENTITY_PASSWORD environment variable:
 ```
   "config-aliases":[
 	{